Robert Carter Jett: Ordained ministry

 Jett was ordained deacon in 1898 by Bishop Francis McNeece Whittle and priest in 1890 by Bishop Alfred Magill Randolph.
 He served as assistant at Epiphany Church in Danville, Virginia from 1889 to 1890, and then became rector of Beckford Parish in Shenandoah County, Virginia from 1890 to 1893.
-In 1893 he became the first rector of Emmanuel Church in Staunton, Virginia, a post he retained till 1913 when he resigned to organize and eventually establish the Virginia Episcopal School, of which he served as its first rector from 1916 to 1920.
+In 1893 he became the first rector of Emmanuel Church in Staunton, Virginia, a post he retained till 1913 when he resigned to organize and eventually establish the Virginia Episcopal School, which he served as its first rector from 1916 to 1920.

 Bishop

 On December 10, 1920, Jett was elected the first Bishop of Southwestern Virginia.
 He was consecrated on March 24, 1920, in Trinity Church, Staunton, Virginia, by Presiding Bishop Daniel S. Tuttle.
 In the first year of his episcopacy, Jett established a diocesan newspaper.
 He was deeply involved in community activities as an integral part of Christian commitment.
 Jett worked tirelessly, patiently, and faithfully to carry on the evangelical and missionary tradition of the Church in Virginia.
-He did his work well, and he left behind him a strong and well-grounded diocese.
 He retired on May 17, 1938.